AndoryuRenoa/MochiJumpLevelEditor/README.md

 # MochiJumpLevelEditor

 *Replacing the currently statically served front end with an angular project!
-Changing the Spring Apps to back end work only*
+Changing the Spring Apps to back end work only, while I work on the new front end this repository will not likely be updated*

 Current Status: MJLE-0.2.4